PSYC Major with ABA Concentration

 Students must meet the Douglas College General Admission Requirements, Category B. Applicants must be in good standing in the 3rd or 4th year of the degree at SFU.

+Students will be completing 6 DABA courses (18 units) as noted above at Douglas College.
+This will transfer over as PSYC 4XX (15 units) towards the student's BA, Psychology Major (ABA Concentration) program at SFU.
 The DABA courses offered through Douglas College are certified by the Behaviour Analyst Certification Board® (BACB), and taught by BACB-certified BCBA instructors.
 This program enables students to fulfill the coursework component of the “Board Certified Assistant Behavior Analyst”.
 No experience hours (required for BACB certification) are offered by Douglas College or SFU at this time.
 Students arrange their own supervision which must not begin until the first day of Douglas College classes.

 Students must take all of the required courses (and achieve a "C" or better) in order to receive block transfer credit back to SFU.
 No partial credit is allowed.